suntsu42/PdfSignSamplePkcs1/README.md

 There is a good documentation for this scenario from iText: https://kb.itextpdf.com/home/it7kb/examples/how-to-use-a-digital-signing-service-dss-such-as-globalsign-with-itext-7

+# Sample application

 I have created a sample application which signs pdf documents via local certificate.
 This sample application can be cloned from https://github.com/suntsu42/PdfSignSamplePkcs1.
 In this sample application are two different ways of creating the PKCS7.
 Once manually and once via a IExternalSignature(PrivateKeySignature) implementation.

-## Main application

 For both cases, the pdf digest which must be signed is created in the same way.
 The only difference is the way the PKCS7 is created.

 The project on github (https://github.com/suntsu42/PdfSignSamplePkcs1) is complete and self contained.
 In the resources folder is a private key file (pfx) used for creating the signature as well as the root certificate.
 In order to run the example, it should be enough to just change the value of the **resourcePath** variable to accommodate your local system.

+The signature creation can be toggled by changeing the value of **createSignatureViaPlainPkcs1**

 ```c#
 using iText.Kernel.Pdf;